langmo/youscope/resources/windows/README.txt

-The YouScope exe files are build using launch4j, which can be downloaded at http://launch4j.sourceforge.net/ There are two exes, one for 32bit and one for 64bit.
+The YouScope exe files are build using launch4j, which can be downloaded at http://launch4j.sourceforge.net/ The exes are built automatically by the build script - no more action is needed.
+However, to build them stand alone, we here conveniently also provide the corresponding configuration (XML) files.

+There are two exes, one for 32bit and one for 64bit.
 The configurations of these files are YouScope32.xml
 YouScope64.xml